FTChinese/subscription-api/README.md

 * Production: `http://www.ftacademy.cn/api/v1`
 * Sandbox: `http://www.ftacademy.cn/api/sandbox`

+The sandbox mode is only used to test Alipay or Wxpay webhook payload.
+Usually when you want to launch a new version, you cannot be sure whether these two payment providers could hit your webhook correctly or not since they do not provide any means to test.
+Our solution is to deploy the same app under different names on the same machine under the same host with different urls.
+You should first deploy your development app to the sandbox url and test it to make sure the webhook works correctly.
+Both sandbox and production use the same db and perform CRUD on the same data.

+When you want to test the actual payment, we provide testing accounts.
+When logged in using those accounts, you are always charged 0.01, regardless of production or sandbox.

 ## Development

 All development happens in the `sandbox` branch. `master` is used to merge and publish stable release from `sandbox`.
 The `sandbox` branch should always be test again live data to ensure subscription will never stop or break down.